zukunft/zukunft.com/docs/llm/pending.md

 check that all api interfaces can load user specific data independent of the session user

 check the open api definition and the openapi check script and suggest updates in the definition and the script

+### frontend requests

+If the frontend requests data from the backend, the backend sends cached data without refresh whenever possible

+but the backend adds a refresh trigger th the cache

+the triggers are picked up by the crontab job and the cache is refreshed

+a pure html frontend tries retries after an increasing time period to get the updated cache from the backend and stops the retry if it has received the update

+a js frontend can use subscribe to get the updated cache data

+additional the cache can be updated by time or by trigger words without frontend request

 ### word frontend